luisnisc/luisnisc/README.md

-# 🌟 Welcome to My GitHub Profile! 🌟
+# 👨‍💻 Luis Navascués – Frontend Web Developer

+Creative and detail-oriented developer focused on building modern web applications with React, Next.js, and Tailwind CSS.

+---

 ## 👋 Hello, I'm Luis!

-I'm a passionate web developer and tech enthusiast from Spain.
-I love creating innovative solutions and building dynamic, user-friendly web applications.
+I'm a Frontend Web Developer from Spain, passionate about creating dynamic and responsive web applications.

+💡 I specialize in building modern UIs using React, Next.js, and Tailwind CSS, and I enjoy designing clean, accessible interfaces.
+I'm currently learning Angular and Vue to expand my frontend toolkit, and I have experience with backend tools like Node.js, Express, and MongoDB.

+🔎 I'm looking to collaborate on real-world projects, grow as a full-stack developer, and contribute to open-source initiatives.

 ---

-## 🚀 About Me

-- 🔭 Working on exciting new projects
-- 🌱 Learning advanced front-end frameworks and UI/UX design
+## 🔥 Highlights

+- 👨‍🎓 Completed academic training in Web Development with hands-on project experience.
+- 🧠 Developed multiple full UI/UX interfaces using React and Tailwind CSS.
+- 🚀 Currently learning Angular and Vue to expand frontend skills.
-- 👯 Open to collaborating on open-source projects
+- 💬 Open to internships, freelance work, and junior developer opportunities.
-- 🤔 Interested in full-stack development, responsive web design, and AI
-- 💬 Ask me about web development, tech trends, or anything tech-related!

 ---